Every Witch Way: Production

 The first season aired throughout January 2014.
 On March 13, 2014, Nickelodeon announced a second season, which aired from July 7 to August 8, 2014.
 The show was renewed for a third season on July 31, 2014, which premiered on January 5, 2015.
 On February 25, 2015, Nickelodeon announced a fourth season and a spin-off titled WITS Academy.
 The fourth season, which was the final season, ended on July 30, 2015.
 WITS Academy premiered on October 5, 2015, and aired for one season.

 Broadcast

-Every Witch Way premiered on July 7, 2014 on YTV in Canada, and on July 14, 2014 on Nickelodeon in the United Kingdom and Ireland.
-In Australia the series debuted on August 4, 2014 on Nickelodeon.
+Every Witch Way premiered on July 7, 2014, on YTV in Canada, and on July 14, 2014, on Nickelodeon in the United Kingdom and Ireland.
+In Australia the series debuted on August 4, 2014, on Nickelodeon.
 The second season premiered on February 9, 2015.
 The first season premiered on Irish channel RTÉ 2 in April 2015.
+The show has been shown multiple times on the Sri Lankan network TV Derana, dubbed in Sinhalese, under the name "මැජික් ළමයි" (mæjik ḷamayi), lit.
+'Magical children'.

 Reception

 Critical

 Emily Ashby of Common Sense Media gave Every Witch Way 2 stars, stating that the show "devotes too much time and energy to Maddie's superficiality and spite," making it an unsuitable choice for an impressionable age group.
 She criticized that "none of Maddie's actions ever land her in hot water she can't work a spell to escape," so viewers never see her learn a lesson.
 Ashby also noted that the show "suffers from subpar acting and a low-budget look and feel," and that the lack of a laugh track makes it "unusually flat for a tween sitcom."
 She added that the absence of engaging elements leaves "nothing to distract [viewers] from the excessive superficiality and pettiness" of many of the central characters.